DecioAmador/JDocumentsGenerator/README.md

 # JDocuments-generator

-The objective of this is to generate documents based on model classes.
+The objective is to generate documents.